sebastinas/python-libdiscid/docs/source/index.rst

 If no additional arguments are passed to :func:`libdiscid.read`, it will read from :data:`libdiscid.DEFAULT_DEVICE`.
-If reading is not supported on your platform, :exc:`NotImplentedError` will be raised.
+If reading is not supported on your platform, :py:exc:`NotImplentedError` will be raised.
 If anything goes wrong while reading from the device, :exc:`libdiscid.discid.DiscError` will be raised.